adorbane/adorbane.github.io/_pages/about.md

 ---
 permalink: /
-title: "👋 Hello there, I'm Hakim!"
+title: "Home page"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-## Welcome to My Page! 🚀
+## 👋 Hello there, I'm Hakim, Welcome to My Page! 🚀

 ### Biography 📚